Skip to content

 • restart counts

-• Kubernetes workload summaries for the instance
+• Kubernetes workload summaries for the instance, including service-level storage usage where available

 App service metrics are available from Apps > [App] > [Instance] > Services > [Service] > Metrics.